galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 >
 {: .hands_on}

 {% icon congratulations %} Congratulations!
 You have successfully interpreted the milieu of files in a published dataset, transformed the data into a usable format, and added all the relevant annotations to the AnnData object!
-All thats left to do is to add some quality control metrics using automated tools!
+All that's left to do is to add some quality control metrics using automated tools!

 # Adding quality control metrics